 Additional Information requested by the Office of Financial Aid

-You will be notified by our office, in writing (mail or email), if you are selected for verification.
+You will be notified in writing (mail or email), if you are selected for verification.
 We will also inform you of what forms and documents are required.
 Please submit only what is requested of you.

 If the Office of Financial Aid suspects that an applicant for financial aid may have engaged in fraud or other illegal conduct while completing the FAFSA, verification worksheets, or other financial aid documents, the Financial Aid Director will refer the student to the Office of the Inspector General of the Department of Education.
 This may result in a criminal investigation.